-Fig. 3 additionally encodes, as a heatmap, the estimated geographical footprint $G_t$ , where deployments are ranked from bottom to top in ascending size (equivalently, darker colors).
-A few contour lines indicate the number of cumulative deployments having no more than 5, 10 or 15 replicas.
+Fig. 3 additionally encodes, as a heatmap, the estimated geographical footprint G_t , where deployments are ranked from bottom to top in ascending size (equivalently, darker colors).
+A few contour lines indicate the cumulative number of deployments having no more than 5, 10 or 15 replicas.
 Interestingly, Fig. 3 shows that, despite a shrinking number of PlanetLab VPs, the number of anycast IP/24 remains steady over time.
-Particularly, the number of deployments having few replicas (e.g., 5 or less) remains flat over time, hinting to the fact that the geographical coverage of PlanetLab is still enough to correctly detect most
+Particularly, the number of deployments having few replicas (e.g., 5 or less) remains flat over time, hinting to the fact that the geographical coverage of PlanetLab is still enough to correctly detect most anycast deployments.